 If you cancel your OSB and have overpaid your premium, we will issue a refund within 45 business days.
+However, if you have an outstanding balance for your Medicare Advantage premium, we will apply your overpayment to that bill.

 Optional Supplemental Benefits Available to You